-Example.
-Bill Kirkland, age 65, began receiving retirement benefits in January 1997 under a joint and survivor annuity.
-The benefits are to be paid for the joint lives of Bill and his wife, Kathy.
-He had contributed \$24,700 to a qualified plan and had received no distributions before the annuity starting date.
-Bill is to receive a retirement benefit of \$1,000 a month, and Kathy is to receive a monthly survivor benefit of \$500 upon Bill's death.
+Example 1.
+Bill Kirkland, age 65, began receiving retirement benefits on January 1, 1998, under a joint and survivor annuity.
+Bill's annuity starting date is January 1, 1998.
+The benefits are to be paid for the joint lives of Bill and his wife, Kathy, age 65.
+Bill had contributed \$31,000 to a qualified plan and had received no distributions before the annuity starting date.
+Bill is to receive a retirement benefit of \$1,200 a month, and Kathy is to receive a monthly survivor benefit of \$600 upon Bill's death.